Annette von Droste-Hülshoff: Literary success

 In April 1842, Schücking left Schloss Meersburg to take up a job as a tutor to an aristocratic family.
 Droste returned to Rüschhaus the same summer.
 The pair would never be so close again.
-Droste's literary productivity declined, but she did compose a few more poems, including the supernatural story "Spiritus familiaris."
+Droste's literary productivity declined, but she did compose a few more poems, including the supernatural story "Spiritus familiaris".
 In September 1844, the prestigious publisher Cotta issued a large collection of her poems from the 1840s.
 This time Droste enjoyed great success and the book received admiring reviews from many important intellectual figures.

 In 1844, Classical music composer Robert Schuman had become an admirer of her poetry, which he praised in a letter to Hans Christian Andersen.
-However, the poetess declined Clara Schumann's request for an opera libretto on her husband's behalf, but Robert Schumann did set Annette von Droste-Hülshoff's poem, Das Hirtenfeuer, as Op.
-59 no. 5.
+However, the poet declined Clara Schumann's request for an opera libretto on her husband's behalf, but Robert Schumann did set Droste's poem, "Das Hirtenfeuer", as Op.
+59, no. 5.
 In time, Droste was acknowledged as the greatest female German author of the 19th century.